Why test my water?

 Most well water has minerals present.
 Things like iron, manganese, hardness etc. while not unsafe, can be quite troublesome.
 Staining, scale deposits, water spots, dingy laundry and many other nuisance problems can be caused by minerals.

 How often should you test your water?

 Well water should be tested at least once per year.
 If your water has health related contaminants such as bacteria, arsenic, lead, etc. you may want to test more frequently.
 It’s important to test at the site and at the faucet.
 This will help you to know if your treatment is working and at what capacity.
 Contact your local county health department for the names and contact information for labs in your area.
-Once you know your water is “Healthy” for drinking contact Cascadian and we’ll take a look at the minerals in your water.
+For a list of certified water testing facilities compiled by the EPA, click here.

 The good news is whether it’s a health concern like bacteria or a nuisance mineral like iron, Cascadian Water can help solve your problems.
 We offer a variety of water treatment options.
 With Cascadian Water you can have hassle free, great tasting, clean water, at a fraction of the price of conventional treatments.
-Visit us www.cascadianwater.com or call us at 509-674-4000 for more information on our Integrated Cartridge Solution (ICS) System
+Find your perfect water at www.cascadianwater.com.